 How is chondrosarcoma diagnosed?

-The doctor will ask about your health history and do a physical exam.
-You may also need tests, including:
+The healthcare provider will ask about your health history and symptoms.
+A physical exam will be done.
+You may also need tests, such as:

 MRI.
-This imaging test uses a combination of large magnets, radio waves, and a computer to make detailed images of organs and structures in the body.
+This imaging test uses a large magnets, radio waves, and a computer to make detailed images of organs and structures inside the body.

 Positron emission tomography (PET) scan.
 For this imaging test, radioactive-tagged sugar (glucose) is put into the blood through a vein in the hand or arm.
-Cells that use the glucose more than normal tissues (such as cancer cells) can be detected by a scanning machine.
+Cells that use the glucose more than normal tissues (such as cancer cells) can be found by a scanning machine.

-The stage of a cancer tells your doctor how much and how far it has spread in your body.
+The stage tells your healthcare provider how much cancer there is and how far it has spread in your body.
 The grade is used as part of staging.
 It gives you an idea of how fast the cancer will grow and spread.
 These are important things to know when deciding how to treat it.

 Stage groupings can have a value of 1 to 4.
-They are written as Roman numerals I, II, II, and IV.
+They are written as Roman numerals I (1), II (2), III (3), or IV (4).
 The higher the number, the more advanced the cancer is.
 Letters and numbers can be used after the Roman numeral to give more details.

 The stage is a measure of how much the cancer cells look like normal cells.
 A scale of 1 to 3 is used.
-Grade 1 cancer cells look most like normal cells and tend to grow and spread slower than grade 3.
-Grade 3 cells look very different from normal cells.
+Grade 1 cancer cells look a lot like normal cells and tend to grow and spread slowly.
+Grade 3 cancer cells look very different from normal cells.
 They grow and spread fast.
 Grade 2 falls in between.
 Most chondrosarcomas are grade 1 or 2.

-Your healthcare provider will talk with you about what your cancer stage means for your treatment.
+Your healthcare provider will talk with you about what your cancer stage and grade means for your treatment.
 Be sure to ask your provider to explain the details of your cancer to you in a way you can understand.

 How is chondrosarcoma treated?

-The goal for treatment of chondrosarcoma is to remove the mass and reduce the chance that it will return.
+The goal for treatment of chondrosarcoma is to remove the tumor and reduce the chance that it will return.
 Close follow-up with your healthcare provider is needed.
 And tests will be done during treatment to see how well it's working.

 Surgery.
 This is the most common treatment for chondrosarcoma.
 It's done to remove of the tumor and a rim (margin) of healthy tissue around it.
 If the tumor is on an arm or leg, the surgeon will try to save the limb.
 In some cases, amputation might be needed.

 Chemotherapy.
-Although not the main treatment, it may be needed if the cancer has spread to other areas of the body.
+While seldom used, it may be needed if the cancer has spread to other parts of the body.
 It might also be used to treat some high grade chondrosarcomas.